enoklearn/engineering/modules/craftsmanship.md

 <details open>
    <summary><b>Learning as an Apprentice</b></summary><br/>

-   With this topic, you’ll learn patterns and techniques to learn new topics and effectively build skills as an apprentice.
+   With this topic, you'll learn patterns and techniques to learn new topics and effectively build skills as an apprentice.

    #### Learning Outcomes
    * Describe the responsibilities of an apprentice during an apprenticeship